open-telemetry/opentelemetry-collector-contrib/receiver/syslogreceiver/README.md

 If set, the `multiline` configuration block instructs the `udp_input` operator to split log entries on a pattern other than newlines.

-**note** If `multiline` is not set at all, it wont't split log entries at all.
+**note** If `multiline` is not set at all, it won't split log entries at all.
 Every UDP packet is going to be treated as log.
 **note** `multiline` detection works per UDP packet due to protocol limitations.

 The `multiline` configuration block must contain exactly one of `line_start_pattern` or `line_end_pattern`.
 These are regex patterns that